 While Ojeleye is another type of player that could fall in the “project” category it is important to remember that the 21st pick is hardly a guarantee.
 The recent history of the pick is promising however.

 Drafting another big who will take time to develop seems counterproductive to the Thunder improving on their sixth seeding in the West last season.
 Ojeleye will require time and experience to develop, but his strengths from day one are assets that can improve the team when the season begins.

 It is important to remember this article’s assumptions at the beginning.
 Kanter being dealt prior to the draft or on June 22nd makes a “safe” PF/C pick more realistic and pragmatic.
 If Westbrook does not indicate he wants to stay, that could open up an entirely different can of worms.

 It is apparent Westbrook and the Thunder need more capable athletes on the perimeter, especially when it comes to scoring.
 Oladipo suffered from initial postseason exposure in his first playoff experience as an NBA player but will surely improve upon his disappointing outing.

 Ojeleye has the potential to be that versatile wing player Oklahoma City desperately needs.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!